 Tariff option Description

-Customs Duty waivers A customs duty waiver enables all traders to waiver up to €200,000 in duty payments over three tax years.
-This is used when moving low volumes of goods infrequently
+Customs Duty waivers A customs duty waiver enables traders to waiver up to €300,000 in EU duty payments over three tax years.
+This option is often used when moving low volumes of goods infrequently.

-Duty relief by procedure Certain customs procedures allow all traders with appropriate authorisations to claim duty suspension or relief subject to certain conditions
+Duty relief by procedure Certain customs procedures allow all traders with appropriate authorisations to claim duty suspension or relief subject to certain conditions.

 How you can claim tariff duty exemption